davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 zone.
 Principal crustal responses are shown as large magnitude trench-directed extension coupled to regional extrusion of the underplated subduction channel schists, which was driven by suction forces of the retreating slab.
-In the `Figure cross_sections`c to d transition, accelerated rollback is accomplished by duplex formation from Farallon plate mantle nappes.
+In the @fig:cross_sections c to d transition, accelerated rollback is accomplished by duplex formation from Farallon plate mantle nappes.
 We suspect that mantle nappe detachment was controlled primarily by the temperature control on the brittle-plastic